-People don’t cause their disease, they are born with it.
-Getting ME/CFS is triggered by viral infections and physical trauma – things that are normally beyond our control.
+People don’t cause their disease, they are born with it or aqquire.
+Some illnesses are triggered by viral infections, bacterial infections and physical trauma – things that are normally beyond our control.

 Can I donate blood if I am diagnosed with ME/CFS/PVFS?